tanyaadutt/KaratsubaMultiplication/README.md

 # KaratsubaMultiplication
-Implementation of Karatsuba algorithm from scratch in C++
+Implementation of Karatsuba algorithm to multiply large numbers from scratch in C++.